 Another skeptical form of advice provided was to go on a road trip.
 If readers are specifically looking to escape the burden to save money, how does this help?
 In other words, why does the content in the article not match its title?
 They also suggest “exchanging or trading [the week] for a destination within driving distance.”
 But again, the suggestion isn’t relevant.

 What’s the point if owners can’t make a reservation?
-Besides, an exchange often returns an inferior product in a less than ideal location with additional fees.
-If they claim to know how to help owners exit timeshares, then why would they mention risky business?
+Besides, an exchange may only return an inferior product in a less than ideal location with additional fees if they have poor trading power.
+If they claim to know how to help owners exit timeshares, then why would they mention noise that is not related to exiting a timeshare?

 Giving Away Deeds & Trusting the Resort for Relief?

-From here, the article continued to go down hill.
+From here, the article continued to go down hill, in our opinion.
 As a last resort, the news outlet recommended “transfering the property to a brother or best friend” as an adequate solution.
 “One of the biggest selling points of a timeshare is that they can be passed on or gifted to a friend or family member and that’s still the case,” they claim.

-This is flat out troublesome.
+This is flat out troublesome to us.
 Without going into much detail – if you’re unhappy with the product, don’t give it to somebody else.
 Especially a close relative or loved one.
 Some owners even try to donate their deed to a charity.
-But advising someone to do this is cold.
+But advising someone to do this is concerning.

 Do Timeshares Even Provide Hardship Assistance?

 The last timeshare management tip CNBC provided is “to seek hardship assistance”.
 At first glance, the logic behind the idea makes sense.
 Most creditors have put relief programs in place due to COVID-19 (such as deferring payments).
-But it doesn’t help owners exit timeshares altogether.
-In fact it may only provide temporary relief.
+But deferring payments doesn’t help owners exit timeshares altogether.
+It may only provide temporary relief.

 Nearly every call to the timeshare can be seen as a sales opportunity.
 Especially during a time where in-person sales presentations are either closed or limited.
 As a matter of fact, we’ve heard plenty of stories from owners that have been tricked into new contracts during these conversations.
 Sadly, empty promises in vulnerable moments lead them to unknowingly commit to larger financial obligations.